We believe it's important to understand what your money is invested in. This guide takes time to explain the how and why of what Betterment does.

 First up; the safety net goal

-We'll start with "select an investing goal" (red box).
+We will start with "select an investing goal" (red box).

 They ask a few questions.